facundoallia/Exploring-the-Relationship-between-Elon-Musk-s-Tweets-and-Dogecoin-Volatility-with-NLP-and-Econometr/README.md

 Overall, the model suggests that Text_Polarity may have some predictive power over close_pct_change, but the low R-squared value indicates that it is not a strong predictor.
 The high kurtosis value and potential for outliers suggest that the model may not be entirely reliable, and further analysis may be necessary before using it as a base for a trading strategy.

  ### Volatility analysis
+ We can visualize the percent change of DOGE volatility after Elon Musk tweets in a Plotly chart:

  <p align="center"><img src="https://github.com/facundoallia/Exploring-the-Relationship-between-Elon-Musk-s-Tweets-and-Dogecoin-Volatility-with-NLP-and-Econometr/blob/main/images/doge_vol_tweets.PNG?raw=true" alt="dogecoin" style="width: 100%;">